OmarMahin/Temperature_Dataset_Project/README.md

 Thanks to University of Dayton, the dataset is available as separate txt files for each city here.
 The data is available for research and non-commercial purposes only..
 Please refer to this page for license.

 #What is the task?

 The task is to analyze and determine how much temperature has incresed in different parts of the world and which cities are seeing a rapid increase in temperature.

 #What actions did I took?

 To analyze the the problem I had to tackle some problems mainly cleaning the data set.I visualized the data set for analyzing and determining.The actions are well described and demonstrated in the codes.

+#Code:

+ •Temperature_Data_Analyzing_and_Visualization:

+  ○ Taking data from source
+  ○ Setting up the enviroment for coding
+  ○